webDva/jekyll-now/about.md

 My name's Jermaine Easterling.
 I also use the psuedonym Web D.va, inspired by one of the waifus in my harem.
 Nonetheless, I am a confident and wholehearted individual with great charm, intelligence, and ambition.

-I write code and make stuff.
-So hip.
+At this early stage, it's hard to define me professionally.
+I can say, though, that I'm interested in science, technology, engineering, and math.
+I'm particularly interested in--and possibly developing an obsession for--machine learning.
+I'm also experienced with computing technology.

-Besides coding and technology, my other interests include succeeding at fitness and health, learning the Japanese language and culture, and being inspired by fiction and art.
+Personally, my other interests include succeeding at fitness and health, learning the Japanese language and culture, and being inspired by fiction and art.

 ### Contact